PREF: Phasorial Embedding Fields for Compact Neural Representations: Level of Detail Filtering

 Recall that the continuous embedding field of PREF is synthesized from a phasor volume under various frequencies.
 Therefore, thanks to Fourier transforms, various tools such as convolution in the continuous embedding fields can be conveniently and efficiently implemented as multiplications.
-This is therefore a unique advantage of PREF compared with its spatial embedding alternatives \cite{chen2020tensor,sun2021direct,yu2021plenoxels, muller2022instant}.
+This is therefore a unique advantage of PREF compared with its spatial embedding alternatives \citep{chen2020tensor,sun2021direct,yu2021plenoxels, muller2022instant}.
+Let $\mathcal{M}(;\theta)$ and $\rmP[u,v,w]$ be the optimized MLP and phasor volume, respectively. $\mathcal{T}$ represents the inverse Fourier Transform.
+Recall that we obtain a reconstruction field by $\Phi(\mathrm{x}) = \mathcal{M}(\mathcal{T}( \rmP ;\mathrm{x});\theta)$.
+Modification to the original signal via convolution-based filtering can now be derived as: